 To thwart efforts to conceal drug use, drug-test patches are designed so that once removed, they can’t be reattached.
 Each patch also has a unique number that the testing center records when putting on the patch; if the defendant uses drugs, then tries to switch out for a different patch, the testing center will know because the patch the defendant comes back with will have a different number.

 Drug-test patches can be used to test for a number of different drugs.
 (Other methods such as SCRAM bracelets are often used to monitor alcohol use.)
 The U.S. Food and Drug Administration (FDA) approved drug patches for identifying use of:

 Though other methods exist for detecting these drugs, patch testing has certain advantages.
 For example, patches have a wider detection window than urine and blood testing.
 Many drugs will clear a person’s system within a few days.
 So, if a person who uses a fast-clearing drug isn’t urine or blood tested within a few days, no one will know about the use.
 Drug-test patches, on the other hand, continuously collect and store evidence of drug use while the patch is on.
-This feature cuts down on the frequency of testing necessary to ensure a defendant remains drug free—for the week (or other time period) the patch is on, the court can be fairly certain that any drug use will be detected.
+This feature cuts down on the frequency of testing necessary to ensure a defendant remains drug-free—for the week (or another time period) the patch is on, the court can be fairly certain that any drug use will be detected.